CircuitMess/Arduino-Packages/README.md

 Archives containing platforms can be found on the [releases page](https://github.com/CircuitMess/Arduino-Packages/releases).
 The package indexes are commited to the repo.

 ## Devices
-* ESP32: Ringo, Spencer, Jay-D
+* ESP32: Ringo, Spencer, Jay-D, Wheelson, ByteBoi, Chatter
 * ESP8266: Nibble

 # Installation